GraceKeane/GraphTheoryProject_G00359990/overview.md

 ## Run
 ### Various downloads needed
-In order to create this project yourself various accounts must be created and some libraries must be downloaded.
+In order to create this project yourself various accounts must be created, and some libraries must be downloaded.
-1) <b>[Google cloud account](https://accounts.google.com/ServiceLogin/signinchooser?service=cloudconsole&passive=1209600&osid=1&continue=https%3A%2F%2Fconsole.cloud.google.com%2Fgetting-started%3Fproject%3Ddirected-smoke-265423%26pli%3D1%26login%3Dtrue%26ref%3Dhttps%3A%2F%2Faccounts.google.com%2FLogout%3Fservice%253Dcloudconsole%2526continue%253Dhttps%3A%2F%2Fconsole.cloud.google.com%2Fgetting-started%3Fproject%25253Ddirected-smoke-265423%252526pli%25253D1%2526hl%253Den_US&followup=https%3A%2F%2Fconsole.cloud.google.com%2Fgetting-started%3Fproject%3Ddirected-smoke-265423%26pli%3D1%26login%3Dtrue%26ref%3Dhttps%3A%2F%2Faccounts.google.com%2FLogout%3Fservice%253Dcloudconsole%2526continue%253Dhttps%3A%2F%2Fconsole.cloud.google.com%2Fgetting-started%3Fproject%25253Ddirected-smoke-265423%252526pli%25253D1%2526hl%253Den_US&flowName=GlifWebSignIn&flowEntry=ServiceLogin)</b> - For this project I used Google Cloude's virtual machine engine.
+1) <b>[Google cloud account](https://accounts.google.com/ServiceLogin/signinchooser?service=cloudconsole&passive=1209600&osid=1&continue=https%3A%2F%2Fconsole.cloud.google.com%2Fgetting-started%3Fproject%3Ddirected-smoke-265423%26pli%3D1%26login%3Dtrue%26ref%3Dhttps%3A%2F%2Faccounts.google.com%2FLogout%3Fservice%253Dcloudconsole%2526continue%253Dhttps%3A%2F%2Fconsole.cloud.google.com%2Fgetting-started%3Fproject%25253Ddirected-smoke-265423%252526pli%25253D1%2526hl%253Den_US&followup=https%3A%2F%2Fconsole.cloud.google.com%2Fgetting-started%3Fproject%3Ddirected-smoke-265423%26pli%3D1%26login%3Dtrue%26ref%3Dhttps%3A%2F%2Faccounts.google.com%2FLogout%3Fservice%253Dcloudconsole%2526continue%253Dhttps%3A%2F%2Fconsole.cloud.google.com%2Fgetting-started%3Fproject%25253Ddirected-smoke-265423%252526pli%25253D1%2526hl%253Den_US&flowName=GlifWebSignIn&flowEntry=ServiceLogin)</b> - For this project I used Google Cloud's virtual machine engine.
-2) <b>[Github account](https://github.com/)</b> - I used my github account to store and manage my Graph Theory project
+2) <b>[GitHub account](https://github.com/)</b> - I used my GitHub account to store and manage my Graph Theory project
-3) <b>sudo apt update </b> - apt is the package manager for debian.
-Essentially this command tells apt to go the package lists for debian.
+3) <b>sudo apt update </b> - apt is the package manager for Debian.
+Essentially this command tells apt to go the package lists for Debian.
-4) <b>sudo apt upgrade</b> - Downloades the newest versions of debian.
+4) <b>sudo apt upgrade</b> - Downloads the newest versions of Debian.
 5) <b>sudo apt install git</b> - Installer command for git.
-6) <b>sudo apt install build-essential</b> - You will need to install gcc.
-This command installes collections of software for gcc.
-Build essential is very useful to download for any piece of software because when downloading any code from online sites they tipically require gss.
+6) <b>sudo apt install build-essential</b> - You will need to install GCC.
+This command installs collections of software for GCC.
+Build essential is very useful to download for any piece of software because when downloading any code from online sites they typically require GCC.
 7) <b>sudo apt install wget</b> - wget is very useful for downloading files.
 8) <b>sudo apt install ipython3</b> - On your Google cloud SSH engine you need to download ipython.
 This downloads python version 3.
-It is a better environment for creating python programs because it contains various repel effects, formatting and colors.
+It is a better environment for creating python programs because it contains various repel effects, formatting and colours.

 ### Commands to run your code
-1) <b>git clone GitLinkHere</b> - This clones the specified GitHub repository into the VM.
+1) <b>git clone GitLinkHere</b> - This command clones the specified GitHub repository into the VM.
 2) <b>ls -al</b> - Shows all files in a directory
 3) <b>vi file.py</b> - This command allows you to create a new python file called file.py.
 4) <b>vi file.py</b> - By running this command it allows you to view and edit python code in file.py.